parttio/accessibility-checker-for-vaadin/README.md

 For the typescript changes, the folder in the addon library is already listened.

-## Publishing to Vaadin Directory
+## Publishing to Vaadin Directory / Maven Central

-With commit rights to the repository, issue:
+Push all your changes in the main branch, then run in the `accessibility-checker-for-vaadin` folder (the addon folder):

     mvn release:prepare release:clean

 Configured GH action will build a release and push to Maven Central.

+You need to update the pom.xml for the `accessibility-checker-for-vaadin-demo` project to manually update the version of the addon (for example `0.0.7-SNAPSHOT` to `0.0.8-SNAPSHOT`)

 ## Licence